 Which incidents/undesirable side-effects/expected erroneous results from a geographic perspective have to be included in Trend Reporting?

-The manufacturer has to record incidents and expected undesirable side effects/expected erroneous results in accordance with Articles 83-86 of the MDR and prescriptions for the post market surveillance.
+The manufacturer has to record incidents and expected undesirable side effects/expected erroneous results in accordance with Articles 83-86 of the MDR and Articles 78-81 of the IVDR prescriptions for the post market surveillance.

-In order to have statistically significant data as a base for a trend report, the manufacturer has to take into account all the incidents related to a specific trend and from a geographic perspective has to consider all the incidents that have occurred worldwide.
-The worldwide data about incidents collected by the manufacturer during PMS activity, are all useful to define the statistically significant dataset which establish a trend.
+In order to have statistically significant data as a basis for a trend report, the manufacturer has to take in account all the incidents related to a specific trend and from a geographic perspective has to consider all the incidents that have occurred worldwide.
+Data collected worldwide by the manufacturer during PMS activity, are all useful to define the statistically significant dataset which establish a trend.
 This trend will be notified to the countries in which MDR/IVDR is applicable and where related incidents/expected undesirable side effects/expected erroneous results occurred.

 Therefore, the detection of trends is based on the data collected on incidents occurring in Europe and worldwide.

-Considering limitation to those countries where incident reporting is applied, The manufacturer should prepare a trend report when the trend includes at least one incident that occurred in the European Economic Area (EEA)+ Türkiye (TR)+ Northern Ireland (XI).
+Considering limitation to those countries where incident reporting is applied. the manufacturer should prepare a trend report based on the MDR/IVDR when the trend includes at least one event7 that occurred in the European Economic Area (EEA)+ Türkiye (TR)+ Northern Ireland (XI).

+What if new events occur in countries that were not included in the initial report?

+If during the trend report cycle the new events6 are detected in countries (EEA countries, TR or XI) which were not included in the initial Manufacturer Trend Report (MTR) ,the manufacturer has to add the relevant CA’s at the latest at the time of the final report or as applicable in case of a follow up report.

-Does a trend report refer only to one device or potentially also to a group of devices?
+Can a trend report include only one device or potentially also a group of devices?

 As indicated in the Article 88 (1) of the MDR, a trend report could be performed for a single device as well as a category or group of devices if they are impacted by the same incidents/ undesirable side-effects.
+The manufacturer can select the device scope by choosing between the medical device category (the first hierarchy level on EMDN) or group (the second hierarchical level on EMDN) , Basic UDI-DI(s)/Eudamed DI(s), UDI-DI(s)/Eudamed ID(s) and UDI-PI(s)/Lot/batch number(s).
+The old devices could be reported only by the device name and reference number.

-Article 83 of the IVDR does not specify that a trend report could be applicable to a group of products.
+Article 83 of the IVDR does not specify that a trend report could be applicable to a category or group of products.
+The manufacturer can select the device scope covered in one MTR by choosing between Basic UDI-DI/Eudamed DI, UDI-DI/Eudamed ID and UDI-PI(s)/Lot/batch number(s) and the old devices by the device name and reference number.

+In case the MTR scope is the production identifier and the MTR cover more than 5 batches the manufacturer should add a list which identifies the devices and the production identifiers (UDI-PI, (LOT/Batch number).
+The list should be .csv format and it will be uploaded into Eudamed.
+If the affecter batches are 5 or lees the data could be entered directly to Eudamed interface.

-For this reason, in the Section 2.1 of the Trend Report Form the manufacturer can select the device scope type choosing between the medical device high level EMDN code i.e. group of medical devices, Basic UDI-DI/Eudamed DI, UDI-DI/Eudamed ID and UDI-PI/Eudamed ID (lot/batch number).
-The old devices could be reported only by the level of device name and reference number.
+The old devices could be reported only by the level of device name(s) and reference number(s).

 Only one choice is possible in the device scope type.

-Could the device scope and the scope of the trend be changed during the trend reporting process and the trend report life cycle?
+Can the device scope and the scope of the trend change during the trend reporting process and the trend report life cycle?